16 Best National & State Parks in Idaho

 The 73-mile "Trail of the Coeur d' Alenes" paved bike path also runs through the park and connects with other scenic attractions in the Idaho Panhandle.
 This award-winning rail-to-trail conversion begins nearby in Plummer and spans the entire Panhandle to Mullan.

 7. City of Rocks National Reserve

-A hot spot for outdoor enthusiasts, City of Rocks has attracted visitors to Southern Idaho for centuries.
+City of Rocks is a hot spot for outdoor enthusiasts and has attracted visitors to southern Idaho for centuries.
 Indigenous populations were the first to travel through this corridor of massive rock monoliths.
 Later, mass emigrants on the California Trail looked towards these eye-catching boulders as a waypoint on their journey.

 City of Rocks features over 60 campsites spread throughout the park.
 Advanced reservations at the campgrounds are almost required on summer weekends.
 The national reserve also has a designated backcountry camping area where visitors can pitch a tent.
 The neighboring Castle Rock State Park features the Smoky Mountain Campground with an additional 38 sites available.

 8. Harriman State Park

 In eastern Idaho, and part of the Greater Yellowstone Ecosystem, Harriman State Park has over 11,000 acres filled with wildlife.
 While large mammals like moose and elk roam the vast environment, birds are the most common animals spotted at Harriman State Park.
 Of particular note, large trumpeter swans often frequent the area.